 time it takes for electrical impulses to travel between electrodes.

-A related test that may be done is an electromyography (EMG).
+A related test that may be done is electromyography (EMG).
 This measures the electrical

 activity in your muscles.
-It should usually be done at the same time as an NCV.
+It should usually be done during the same visit as an NCV.

-Both

-tests help find the presence, location, and extent of diseases that damage the nerves
+Both tests help find the presence, location, and extent of diseases that damage the